Jintaku/jintaku.github.io/README.md

 ### Core

 * `-contact` Sends a message to the owner
-* `-embedset` Commands for toggling embeds on or off.
 * `-info` Shows info about Red
 * `-set` Changes Red's settings
 * `-uptime` Shows Red's uptime